yifso/nteract/docs/groups/binder-group.md

 ## /rx-binder

-This package provides a set of functions for connecting to a remote instance provided by [Binder](https://mybinder.org/).
+The `@nteract/rx-binder` package provides a set of functions for connecting to a remote instance provided by [Binder](https://mybinder.org/).
 This package allows you to connect to a remote compute instance from your nteract application to execute code.

 See an example of this package in the source code for the [nteract play app](https://github.com/nteract/play).